Bal du moulin de la Galette

 Bal du moulin de la Galette (commonly known as Dance at Le moulin de la Galette) is an 1876 painting by French artist Pierre-Auguste Renoir.

 It is housed at the Musée d'Orsay in Paris and is one of Impressionism's most celebrated masterpieces.
 The painting depicts a typical Sunday afternoon at the original Moulin de la Galette in the district of Montmartre in Paris.
-In the late 19th century, working class Parisians would dress up and spend time there dancing, drinking, and eating galettes into the evening.
+In the late 19th century, working-class Parisians would dress up and spend time there dancing, drinking, and eating galettes into the evening.
 Like other works of Renoir's early maturity, Bal du moulin de la Galette is a typically Impressionist snapshot of real life.
 It shows a richness of form, a fluidity of brush stroke, and a flickering, sun-dappled light.

-From 1879 to 1894 the painting was in the collection of the French painter Gustave Caillebotte; when he died it became the property of the French Republic as payment for death duties.
-From 1896 to 1929 the painting hung in the Musée du Luxembourg in Paris.
-From 1929 it hung in the Musée du Louvre until it was transferred to the Musée d'Orsay in 1986.
+From 1879-94 the painting was in the collection of the French painter Gustave Caillebotte; when he died it became the property of the French Republic as payment for death duties.
+From 1896-1929 the painting hung in the Musée du Luxembourg in Paris.
+From 1929 it hung in the Louvre until it was transferred to the Musée d'Orsay in 1986.